 This article tells you how to enable the built-in administrator account (named “

-Administrator“) in Windows 10 and login to it from Safe mode.
-This article assumes that you’re unable to start Windows 10 normally, or unable to login to your existing administrator-level user account for some reason.
+Administrator“) in Windows 10 and log in to it from Safe mode.
+This article assumes that you’re unable to start Windows 10 normally.

 How to Enable the Built-in Administrator in Windows 10 via Recovery Options